online-go/gtp2ogs/docs/OPTIONS-LIST.md

 ### 2A) ALL/RANKED/UNRANKED

-Here the general option (ex: bans) does not confict with the ranked and unranked options for accepting/rejecting matches.
+Here the general argument of an option (ex: --bannedusernames) does not confict with the ranked and/or unranked argument of this option.

 example:
-`--bans A,B --bansranked X,Y --bansunranked Z`
+`--bannedusernames A,B --bannedusernamesranked X,Y --bannedusernamesunranked Z`

-result of these bans arguments:
+result of these bannedusernames arguments:

-- banned users for ranked games: A,B,X,Y
+- banned usernames for ranked games: A,B,X,Y
-- banned users for unranked games: A,B,Z
+- banned usernames for unranked games: A,B,Z

-#### bans
+#### bannedusernames

+`--bannedusernames` Comma separated list of user names who are banned

+`--bannedusernamesranked` Comma separated list of user names who are banned from ranked games

-`--bans` Comma separated list of user names or IDs who are banned from ranked and unranked games
+`--bannedusernamesunranked` Comma separated list of user names who are banned from unranked games

+#### bannedids

+`--bannedids` Comma separated list of user names who are banned

-`--bansranked` Comma separated list of user names or IDs who are banned from ranked games
+`--bannedidsranked` Comma separated list of user names who are banned from ranked games

-`--bansunranked` Comma separated list of user names or IDs who are banned from unranked games
+`--bannedidsunranked` Comma separated list of user names who are banned from unranked games

 ### 2B) GENERAL/RANKED/UNRANKED

 Here you can either use:

-- only the general option (ex: `--maxhandicap 2`), the same setting will be used for ranked and unranked games
+- only the general argument of an option (ex: `--maxhandicap 2`), then the same setting will be used for ranked and unranked games.

-- OR both the ranked AND the unranked option
-(ex: `--maxhandicapranked 0 --maxhandicapunranked 9`),
-and in that case, the general option will be ignored and instead the ranked and unranked will be used depending on whether the game is ranked or unranked.
+- OR both the ranked AND the unranked argument of this option (ex: `--maxhandicapranked 0 --maxhandicapunranked 9`), and in that case the general argument will be ignored and instead the ranked and/or unranked arguments will be used depending on whether the game is ranked or unranked.

 ### 2B1) ALLOWED GROUP